-42. Where directors are found liable for actions or omissions in the vicinity of insolvency, the extent of the liability varies.
+43. [42] Where directors are found liable for actions or omissions in the vicinity of insolvency, the extent of the liability varies.
 Under some laws, directors may be liable for loss or damage suffered by individual creditors and employees, as well as the company itself, where the loss is a direct result of their acts or omissions.
 They may also be liable for payments that result in a reduction of the insolvency estate or that have resulted in the diminution of the company's assets.
 Some laws permit the court to adjust the level of liability to match the nature and seriousness of the mismanagement or other act leading to liability.
-In some cases, the liability may attach to specific directors, while in others, the liability of members of the board may be joint and several.
 Some laws provide that a director can be found liable for the difference between the value of the company's assets at the time it should have ceased trading and the time it actually ceased trading.
 An alternative formulation is the difference between the position of creditors and the company after the breach and their position if the breach had not taken place.
 A slightly different approach may allow recovery from the directors of the difference between available assets and the sum necessary for the company to meet its debts.

-43. Some laws that include an obligation to apply for commencement of insolvency proceedings or to hold a shareholder meeting where there is a loss of capital also include provision for award of damages.

-44. Where directors are found liable, the amount recovered may be specified as being for the benefit of the insolvency estate.
-Some laws provide that where there is an all-enterprise mortgage, any damages recovered are for the benefit of unsecured creditors (as noted in para.
-12).
-It may be argued in such cases that compensation should not go to secured creditors as the cause of action does not arise until the commencement of insolvency proceedings and thus cannot be subject to a security interest created by the company prior to that point.
-Moreover, what is being sought is not the recovery of assets of the company, in contrast to an avoidance proceeding, but rather a contribution from directors to satisfy the claims of all creditors.

-45. In addition to the above remedies, debts or obligations due from the company to directors may be deferred or subordinated and directors may be required to account for any property acquired or appropriated from the company or for any benefit obtained in the breach of his or her duties.
+- 44. [43] Some laws that include an obligation to apply for commencement of insolvency proceedings or to hold a shareholder meeting where there is a loss of capital also make provision for the award of damages. - Where directors are found liable, the amount recovered may be specified as being for the benefit of the insolvency estate, on the basis that the principal justification for pursuing directors is to recover some of the value lost as a result of the directors' actions in the form of compensation for the estate.
+It is thus for the benefit of all, rather than individual, creditors.
+Some laws provide that where the company has an all-enterprise mortgage, any damages recovered are for the benefit of unsecured creditors.
+It may be argued in support of that approach that compensation should not go to secured creditors as the cause of action does not arise until the commencement of insolvency proceedings and thus cannot be subject to a security interest created by the company prior to that point.
+Moreover, what is being sought is not the recovery of assets of the company, in contrast to an avoidance proceeding, but rather a contribution from directors to remedy the damage suffered by creditors.
+Where, however, the insolvency law permits creditors to pursue directors (see below), there may be grounds for suggesting that any compensation to be paid might be applied, in the first instance, to cover the costs of the creditor or creditors commencing the action. - 46.
+[45] In addition to the above remedies, debts or obligations due from the company to directors may be deferred or subordinated and directors may be required to account for any property acquired or appropriated from the company or for any benefit obtained in the breach of the obligations.